3. The Basics of JavaScript

 function showBool2(data) {

-// The conversion of data to a boolean is done explicitly in the following test
+// the conversion from data to Boolean is explicitly done in the following test

 }